Powerdynamo brings new ignition & light

 Bring the piston in TDC position.
 Put the new rotor handtight on the crank shaft for turning the shaft.

-Take the rotor carefully off again without changing the crank's position.
+With shaft in TDC position, take the rotor carefully off again without changing the crank's position.
 Reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
 If there is any change in the crank's position, you have to start again.

 • turning the rotor clockwise - brings an earlier ignition